DarlingtonAlban/Darlington_Portfolio/README.md

 ### Findings

 The analysis results are summarized as follows:
-1. The company's sales have been fluctuating for the past months, with a noticeable peak in november.
+1. The company's sales have been flunctuating for the past months, with a noticeable peak in november.
-2. Phones are the top seller with an impressive $105,340.52 followed closely by chairs with Reasonable $95,554.35 made from sales.
+2. Phones are the top seller with an impressive $105,340.52 followed closely by chairs with a reasonable $95,554.35 made from sales.
 3. Within the segment pool, an unbeliveable $331,904.70 was made from consumer.

 ![Sales By sub-categories](https://github.com/DarlingtonAlban/Darlington_Portfolio/assets/141925298/78334495-3b34-4a89-998f-7c91c0d96941)